-This one year course builds on the skills and knowledge developed in the single subject A level which is taken in the lower sixth.
-Students take four modules: two compulsory units of Core Pure Mathematics, Further Pure Mathematics 1 and Further Mechanics 1.
-Many of the ideas met in these pure modules build on topics in the Mathematics A level while others are entirely new.
-Core Pure topics include complex numbers, matrices, polar coordinates, hyperbolic functions and differential equations.
-Further Pure Mathematics 1 includes calculus, vectors and numerical methods while Further Mechanics 1 extends the basic ideas met at A level to include momentum and impulse, collisions, centre of mass, work and energy and elastic strings and springs.
+This course builds on the skills and knowledge developed in the Maths A level.
+Students take four modules: two compulsory units of Core Pure Mathematics and two optional units which this year are Further Pure Mathematics 1 and Further Mechanics 1.
+Further Pure Mathematics 1 includes further calculus, inequalities, vectors and numerical methods.
+Further Mechanics 1 extends the basic ideas met in the Mechanics part of Maths A level to include momentum and impulse, collisions and elastic potential energy stored in strings and springs.

 Why study it and what skills does it develop?

-Further Mathematics is a second A level in mathematics and regarded as a subject in its own right.
-The aim is to build on skills developed in A level mathematics and increase depth and breadth of subject knowledge.
-Further Maths an academically rigorous and demanding subject and is suited to those who are considering Higher Education courses in Mathematics, Engineering, Physics, and other highly numerate disciplines or simply for those who really enjoy mathematics!
+Further Maths A level is a second A level in Maths and is a subject in its own right.
+The aim is to build upon the skills developed in Maths A level and to increase both the depth and the breadth of subject knowledge.
+Further Maths an academically rigorous and demanding subject suited to students who are considering university courses in Computer Science, Engineering, Maths, Physics and other highly numerate disciplines or simply for those who really enjoy Maths!

 What prior knowledge and skills are required?